jdavis/jdavis.github.com/_drafts/verification-is-often-easier-than-creation.md

 > forth.

-The idea that struck me was that the implications of the `P` vs `NP` problem go beyond mathematics into fields such as art and engineering.
+The idea that struck me was that the implications of the `P` vs `NP` problem goes beyond mathematics into fields such as art and engineering.

 There's no way I could even count the number of times I've seen a great user interface that works intuitively and well (verification) and have struggled to